nokia/profiling-daemon/README.md

 `--output` - filename to store the report, you can use `-` if you it to be printed on _stdout_.

 # _watchdog_ mode

+In this mode, an additional thread is started with `SCHED_OTHER` scheduler class and its one and only function is to switch global atomic flag to `true`, sleep for 1 second and then start over again.
+The main thread (which runs on `SCHED_FIFO`) monitors that flag and runs profiling for a brief moment when the flag is not switched in time because of some sort of cpu core starvation.
+After profiling is done, the `watchdog` keeps running so multiple sessions can appear in the output.

 # _oneshot_ mode